Addhuri: Production

 Aesthetic sense was required for this romantic drama.
 Two stop push, bleach bypass technique has been adopted for Adduri cave scenes.
 Fourth color layer ignition technique has been adopted for the entire movie.
 Bleach bypass technique which is an optical technique is very rarely used for the entire movie in the world of cinema.
 This is the first time in India that an entire movie has been produced using this technique.
 The technique was adopted from the movie "Dildaara".
 All the images appear very natural and in very nice contrasting colors.

 Soundtrack

 V. Harikrishna has composed six songs.
 All the songs' lyrics are written by A. P. Arjun.
 The soundtrack was distributed by Anand Audio.

-Darshan, Kichcha Sudeep, Premkumar, Ajay Rao, hat trick director Prem (Kiran), Mahesh Babu, V. Harikrishna, Chiranjeevi Sarja, Hamsalekha, Indrajith Lankesh made it to the audio release evening with Chancery Pavilion Bhasker Raju, producer CMR Shanker Reddy, Shankre Gowda, Yogish son of Dwarakish were also present for the audio release.
+Darshan, Kichcha Sudeep, Premkumar, Ajay Rao, director Prem (Kiran), Mahesh Babu, V. Harikrishna, Chiranjeevi Sarja, Hamsalekha, Indrajith Lankesh made it to the audio release evening with Chancery Pavilion Bhasker Raju, producer CMR Shanker Reddy, Shankre Gowda, Yogish son of Dwarakish were also present for the audio release.